yifeifang11/rabits/README.md

 ### Future Goals

 I hope to implement user authentication for future versions.
 There is currently only one account for this test version.
 You can view it here: https://rabits.onrender.com.
+If the backend does not load, please refresh the page a few times and wait a couple of minutes.